tgrall/tgrall.github.io/blog/2013-10-01-pagination-with-couchbase.md

 ### Using skip / limit Parameters

-The most simplistic approach is to use <span style="font-family: Courier New, Courier, monospace;">limit</span> and <span style="font-family: Courier New, Courier, monospace;">skip</span> parameters for example:
+The most simplistic approach is to use `limit` and `skip` parameters for example:

 Page 1 : `?limit=5&amp;skip0`
 Page 2 : `?limit=5&amp;skip=5`